mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

 2. Click **Environments** and then click **Details** on the specific environment to open the [Environment Details](/developerportal/deploy/environments-details/#network-tab) page.

 3. Go to the **Network** tab, and add the client certificate used for creating Trust Anchor in RolesAnywhere in the **Outgoing Connections Certificates** section.
+Once the client certificate is loaded, it appears in list below.

    {{< figure src="/attachments/appstore/connectors/aws-authentication/ongoing-connections-certificate.png" >}}

+4. Select the certificate and click **Details**.

-4. Go to the **Runtime** tab and add an identifier to the certificate.
-The client certificate identifier will be used later as input while creating the session credentials.
+5. Click **New** and enter a client certificate identifier in the new dialog box.
+The client certificate identifier will be used later as input when you create the session credentials.

    {{< figure src="/attachments/appstore/connectors/aws-authentication/identifier.png" >}}

 #### 3.2.3 Using the Get Session Credentials Action in Studio Pro